California

 Surgical Treatment:

-- Over the last five years, the percent of cases undergoing surgery in California improved by 7%.
+- Over the last five years, the percent of cases undergoing surgery in California did not change significantly.

-- Over the last five years, the percent of cases receiving no treatment in California improved by 13%.
+- Over the last five years, the percent of cases receiving no treatment in California did not change significantly.

 Screening